Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Characterization of the polarization synthesizer

 To validate our estimate of the phase-noise-induced excitation rate, \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}$}, we carry out an independent experiment measuring the fraction of trapped atoms as a function of the time during which the atoms are held in the \PS optical lattice without additional molasses cooling.
-The measured fraction of remaining atoms is shown in Fig.~\ref{fig:HeatingRatesWithFokkerPlanckHeatingFit}, revealing a storage time (half-life) of about 6.6 seconds.
-To obtain from this measurement information about \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}$}, we use a model of atom losses, which considers an atom as lost once heating mechanisms have increased its energy (measured from the bottom of the trap) above the trap depth ($k_\text{B}\times\SI{75}{\micro\kelvin}$) or when the atom collides with a background gas molecule.
-To account for heating mechanisms, we use a Fokker-Planck equation for a 1D harmonic trap \cite{Gehm:1998}, which describes the stochastic evolution of the energy distribution due to fluctuations of the trap position (phase noise), fluctuations of the trap depth (intensity noise), and recoil heating by off-resonant scattering of lattice photons.
-Moreover, modeling the evolution only in the longitudinal direction suffices since the rate of excitations in the directions transverse to the 1D optical lattice is significantly lower owing to the smaller transverse trapping frequency, $\nu_\perp\approx \SI{20}{\kilo\hertz}$ [for its measurement, see \figref{fig:adiabaticTransversalTransExcitations}{b}].
-We fit the model prediction to the experimental data (curve in Fig.~\ref{fig:HeatingRatesWithFokkerPlanckHeatingFit}) with the initial temperature, $T_0$, of the molasses-cooled atomic ensemble and the phase-noise-induced excitation rate, \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}$}, being the only free parameters.
+The measured fraction of remaining atoms is shown in Fig.~\ref{fig:HeatingRatesWithFokkerPlanckHeatingFit}, revealing a storage time (half-life) of about \SI{6.6}{\second}.
+To obtain from this measurement information about \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}$}, we use a model of atom losses, which considers an atom as lost once heating mechanisms have increased its energy (measured from the bottom of the trap) above the trap depth ($k_\text{B}\times\SI{80}{\micro\kelvin}$) or when the atom collides with a background gas molecule.
+To account for heating mechanisms, we use a Fokker-Planck equation for a 1D harmonic trap \cite{Gehm:1998}, which describes the stochastic evolution of the energy distribution due to fluctuations of the trap position (phase noise), fluctuations of the trap depth (intensity noise), and recoil heating by the off-resonant scattering of lattice photons.
+Moreover, modeling the evolution only in the longitudinal direction suffices since the rate of excitations (e.g., due to intensity fluctuations) in the directions transverse to the 1D optical lattice is significantly lower owing to the smaller transverse trapping frequency, $\nu_\perp\approx \SI{20}{\kilo\hertz}$ [for its measurement, see Fig.~\figref{fig:adiabaticTransversalTransExcitations}{b}], on which the heating rate depends \cite{Gehm:1998}.
+We fit the model prediction to the experimental data (the curve in Fig.~\ref{fig:HeatingRatesWithFokkerPlanckHeatingFit}) with the initial temperature, $T_0$, of the molasses-cooled atomic ensemble and the phase-noise-induced excitation rate, \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}$}, being the only free parameters.
 The other parameters are held fixed based on independent measurements as detailed below.
 Figure~\ref{fig:HeatingRatesWithFokkerPlanckHeatingFit} shows that our model fits the measured data well.